The Suicide Machines: 1991–1995: Jack Kevorkian and the Suicide Machines

-1996-2001: Hollywood Records years
+1996–2001: Hollywood Records years

-In 1995 the band signed to Hollywood Records.
+In 1995, the band signed to Hollywood Records.
 1996 saw the release of their first album, Destruction by Definition.
 Its blend of punk rock and ska brought them national attention in the midst of the mid-1990s punk rock mainstream revival.
 The single "No Face" became a minor hit on modern rock radio stations and the album was supported through extensive touring across the United States.
-They released a follow-up in 1998 entitled Battle Hymns, which continued their ska punk style while incorporating more aggressive elements of hardcore punk and sociopolitical lyrics, with nearly all of its songs lasting under two minutes in length.
+They released a follow-up in 1998 titled Battle Hymns, which continued their ska punk style while incorporating more aggressive elements of hardcore punk and sociopolitical lyrics, with nearly all of its songs lasting under two minutes in length.

 Following the release of Battle Hymns Grant left the band.
-He went on to play with numerous groups including Thoughts of Ionesco, The Vandals, Face to Face, and Telegraph before finding a permanent position in the Alkaline Trio.
+He went on to play with numerous groups including Thoughts of Ionesco, the Vandals, Face to Face, and Telegraph before finding a permanent position in the Alkaline Trio.
 He was replaced by Erin Pitman for some touring before new permanent drummer Ryan Vandeberghe joined.
-In 2000 this lineup released The Suicide Machines, a more hard rock oriented effort that moved away from the ska influences of their earlier releases.
+In 2000, this lineup released The Suicide Machines, a more hard rock–oriented effort that moved away from the ska influences of their earlier releases.
 They received some radio and video play for the single "Sometimes I Don't Mind" and performed on the Warped Tour that summer.
-In 2001 they released Steal This Record, which continued their exploration of pop punk style while mixing in elements of their earlier ska punk and hardcore albums.
+In 2001, they released Steal This Record, which continued their exploration of pop punk style while mixing in elements of their earlier ska punk and hardcore albums.

-2002-2005: Side One Dummy Records years
+2002–2005: SideOneDummy years

-Following touring in support of Steal This Record bassist Nunley left The Suicide Machines to start his own band, Blueprint 76, and was replaced by Rich Tschirhart.
+Following touring in support of Steal This Record, bassist Nunley left the Suicide Machines to start his own band, Blueprint 76, and was replaced by Rich Tschirhart.
 The band also ended their contract with Hollywood Records, fulfilling their contractual obligations by releasing the compilation album The Least Worst of the Suicide Machines.
-They then moved to the independent label Side One Dummy Records.
+They then moved to the independent label SideOneDummy Records.
 Their next album A Match and Some Gasoline, released in 2003, found the band abandoning the pop experimentations of their previous two albums and returning more to the ska punk and hardcore styles of their earlier years.
-They also continued exploring sociopolitical themes in songs such as "Did You Ever Get a Feeling of Dread?" and "Your Silence," which were critical of President George W. Bush's administration, its response to the September 11, 2001 terrorist attacks, and the wars in Afghanistan and Iraq.
+They also continued exploring sociopolitical themes in songs such as "Did You Ever Get a Feeling of Dread?" and "Your Silence," which were critical of President George W. Bush's administration, its response to the September 11, 2001, terrorist attacks, and the wars in Afghanistan and Iraq.
 They toured internationally in support of the album and again performed on the Warped Tour.

-In 2005 the band released the album War Profiteering is Killing Us All, which continued their political themes by openly attacking the Bush White House, the continuation of the Iraq War, and conservative Republicanism.
-Navarro also launched his own record label, Noise Riot Records, and released On the Eve of Destruction: 1991-1995, a compilation of the band's early EPs, singles, and demos.
+In 2005, the band released the album War Profiteering is Killing Us All, which continued their political themes by openly attacking the Bush White House, the continuation of the Iraq War, and conservative Republicanism.
+Navarro also launched his own record label, Noise Riot Records, and released On the Eve of Destruction: 1991–1995, a compilation of the band's early EPs, singles, and demos.